Lasagnenator/Poker/README.md

 #### Cards and winners

 Standard poker rankings apply.
 However, these hands can be formed from **ALL** of the community cards where as in Texas Hold'em, only the top 3 cards are used for making hands.
 This means that there are 7 cards to make a hand from, increasing chances of getting high plays.
 In the event of a tie, the pot is shared equally amongst winners with fractional part rounded up.

+# Building

+To disribute a binary after edits, run compile.bat (or compile.sh depending on platform).
+This will create a binary in the folder dist/Poker.
+It also creates a zip of the Poker folder (requires 7-zip) ready for distribution.